 Creative and Technical Teams

-The work breakdown structure can be applied within organizations of any shape and size.
+The benefits of work breakdown structure can be used by organizations of any shape and size.
 Teams with creative members will benefit from the work breakdown structure because it gives them an opportunity to brainstorm together.
 On the other hand, if your team is more technically focused, then this process is also effective.
 Work breakdown structures help keep an analytical perspective of not only the project’s scope of work, but also its progression.

 Teams Dealing Directly With Clients